hguzha/FHIR/docs/_1.1/02-installing/06-creating.md

 ---
 ## Prerequisites

-Installing an instance of IBM FHIR Server requires an installed IBM FHIR Server Operator.
+Creating an instance of IBM FHIR Server requires an installed IBM FHIR Server Operator.
 See [Installing](../installing) for instructions to install the IBM FHIR Server Operator.

-Installing an instance of IBM FHIR Server requires at least namespace administration privileges.
+Creating an instance of IBM FHIR Server requires at least namespace administration privileges.

 If you intend to use CLI commands, ensure you have the following installed: